CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk.md

 summary:
 description: How to Setup RenoDX in Cyberpunk 2077
 ---
 {% include callout.html type="important" content="  <b>Update April 6th, 2026:</b> A new version of RenoDX has released in the RenoDX Discord server featuring the PsychoV-17 tone mapper.
-You will need to adjust your RenoDX color grading settings for this update.</b>
+You will need to adjust your RenoDX color grading settings for this update.

 Guide has been updated for PsychoV-17 but screenshots still show the PsychoV-11 version." %}